 October 19, 2011 18:25 Filed in: Work

 Recently I was talking to the creator of the most famous animation here in China and he said that, in making animation, you must know, "Who is your customer?" and "What are you selling?"
-I took this thought further and added the question "Where is your customer."
+I took this thought further and added the question "Where is your customer?”
 Naturally, in consideration of the mobile market, your customer is everywhere!
 Why is this important?
 To answer this question, I set about studying the market.
-I arrived at some interesting conclusions that show that I may have been on the right track in my iPhone Alchemy days, a project I, perhaps, shouldn't have abandoned.
+I arrived at some interesting conclusions that show that I may have been on the right track in my iPhone Alchemy days, a project, built around the idea to make manga for the iPhone, I, perhaps, shouldn't have abandoned.

 There are, of course, other advantages to producing content for the mobile world, for the forward thinking indie.
 The small screen size and the data rates would be one.
 If you tend to work alone, creating content for this end negates the need for high definition images, incredible detail, high polygons or any of the other requirements that might be associated with producing image based content for the cinema or HD delivery.
 Even though a couple of the most recent smart phone offerings have screen resolutions that approach 1/2 HD, the screens are still 4-5 inches.
 No one is going to see the super detail one might put into film or HD resolution artwork.
 The indie suddenly gains the freedom to be fast, focus on story and get really creative.